TylerYep/torchinfo/README.md

     2) kernel shape,
     3) number of the parameters
     4) operations (Mult-Adds)

-Args:
+Arguments:
-    model (Module): Model to summarize
+    model (nn.Module): PyTorch model to summarize
     input_data (Sequence of Sizes or Tensors):
         Example input tensor of the model (dtypes inferred from model input).
         - OR -
         Shape of input data as a List/Tuple/torch.Size (dtypes must match model input, default is FloatTensors).
+    batch_dim (int): batch_dimension of input data
-    branching (bool): Whether to use the branching layout for the printed output. depth (int): number of nested layers to traverse (e.g. Sequentials) verbose (int):
+    branching (bool): Whether to use the branching layout for the printed output. col_names (Sequence[str]): specify which columns to show in the output.
+        Currently supported:
+        ('output_size', 'num_params', 'kernel_size', 'mult_adds')
+    col_width (int): width of each column
+    depth (int): number of nested layers to traverse (e.g. Sequentials) device (torch.Device): Uses this torch device for model and input_data.
+        Defaults to torch.cuda.is_available().
+    dtypes (List[torch.dtype]): for multiple inputs, specify the size of both inputs, and also specify the types of each parameter here. verbose (int):
         0 (quiet): No output
         1 (default): Print model summary
-        2 (verbose): Show weight and bias layers in full detail col_names (List): specify which columns to show in the output.
-Currently supported:
+        2 (verbose): Show weight and bias layers in full detail args, kwargs: Other arguments used in `model.forward` function.
-        ['output_size', 'num_params', 'kernel_size', 'mult_adds']
-    col_width (int): width of each column
-    dtypes (List or None): for multiple inputs or args, must specify the size of both inputs.
-        You must also specify the types of each parameter here. batch_dim (int): batch_dimension of input data
-    device (torch.Device): If specified, uses this torch device for the model and model's input.
-        Else defaults to torch.cuda.is_available().
-    args, kwargs: Other arguments used in `model.forward` function.
 """
 ```